survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 Tests come with a cost.
 Test code is the code you have to maintain in addition to the implementation.
 Having more tests isn't necessarily better.
 It's good to put conscious effort into maintaining good tests.
 Fortunately, tests allow refactoring and sometimes finding better ways to implement the desired features can simplify both the implementation and tests.

-## How to Test Old Projects Without Tests?
+## How to Test Old Projects Without Tests

 When it comes to older projects that have poor **test coverage**, tests can be used for exploration. **Explorative testing** allows you to learn how the code works by testing it.
 Instead of running the code and examining it, you can write tests to assert your knowledge.
 As you gain confidence with the way the code works, you are more willing to make changes to it as the risk of breakage becomes smaller.